 SANRAL threatening ‘listing’ in e-toll SMS

-We have informed our members to not be intimidated by this SMS, as members enjoy protection under OUTA’s e-Toll Defence UMBRELLA, should Sanral issue summons against them for the non-payment of e-Tolls.
+We have informed our supporters to not be intimidated by this SMS, as supporters enjoy protection under OUTA’s e-Toll Defence UMBRELLA, should Sanral issue summons against them for the non-payment of e-Tolls.

 Sanral launched a new tactic of intimidation by sending SMS messages to motorists with outstanding e-toll bills.
 These messages were split into three parts:-

 – An indication of the discount they will receive if they settle now, during the 60% discount period.